Last Updated on February 6, 2026

 Book your mini golf game at Mr Mulligans, Worcester.

-My 15 year old son loves playing badminton which is why I’ve included it in this list.
+My son loves playing badminton which is why I’ve included it in this list.
 There are many places to play badminton in Worcester.

 Book a badminton court at one of the many leisure centres including Perdiswell Leisure centre.